-Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
 The lifeblood of the air conditioning system is a refrigerant called R134a.
 The refrigerant emits cold air after a simple thermal reaction, and it creates a slight excess of water as it travels through all the HVAC components on your Chevrolet R20 Suburban.
-Between your A/C condenser and the expansion valve is the receiver drier, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
-Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Chevrolet R20 Suburban A/C receiver drier or accumulator.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
+Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your Chevrolet R20 Suburban A/C receiver drier or accumulator.

-Given all the hassles associated with repairing damage to your car or truck, let www.carpartsdiscount.com be the most authoritative website you go to make purchasing it easy.
-Trust in the value of the parts you get from carpartsdiscount.com and save time and money on all your upcoming repairs.
-At Car Parts Discount, we have real customer support agents on the phone with enough expertise to help you purchase the correct Chevrolet R20 Suburban part for your project or repair.
+Ordering new Chevrolet parts from www.carpartsdiscount.com means you are paying the lowest prices for the highest quality original and aftermarket replacement R20 Suburban parts on the internet.
+Get your R20 Suburban back on the road with the best repair parts from the experts at Car Parts Discount.
+At Car Parts Discount, we have real customer support agents on the phone with enough expertise to help you select the correct Chevrolet R20 Suburban part for your project or repair.
 If your car or truck was built in 1988, 1987, then you will find the correct Chevrolet R20 Suburban A/C Receiver Drier & Accumulator parts right here.